 Political science suggests majoritarian systems tend towards two parties.
 However, there can be interim periods of disruption featuring strong third parties.
 Such periods of disruption often lead to hung parliaments/minority governments and early elections under FPTP.
 But in Berlusconi’s system the largest party is always handed a majority, however few votes they may get.
-For instance, the Five Star Movement in 2013, essentially with a credo of telling politicians to screw off, stormed onto the political scene and won a quarter of Camera votes.
+For instance, the Five Star Movement, essentially with a credo of telling politicians to screw off, stormed onto the political scene in 2013 and won a quarter of Camera votes.
 Berlusconi’s coalition was at 29.18%, while the centre-left coalition was at 29.55%.
 The centre-left coalition was given 345 seats and an absolute majority since they garnered the largest number, even though 70% of Italians voted against them.
 Following the elections, the Constitutional Court declared Berlusconi’s electoral system unconstitutional.

 The Last Five Years